 If a nurse has reason to believe that a facility is failing to abide by the regulatory requirements applicable to that facility and is therefore jeopardizing patient safety, e.g., unsafe work hours for nurses, the nurse may make an optional written report to the appropriate licensing board or accrediting body as addressed by NPA Section 301.4025, Optional Report by Nurse.
 For example, the Texas Health and Human Services Commission has authority over Hospital Licensing and Regulation.

-The Texas Board of Nursing (Board or BON) licenses nurses and regulates nurses in the State; the Board does not have purview over facility operations or most facility policies or procedures.
-As such, the Board does not have any jurisdiction over employment related matters, including: work hours, scheduling, staffing, or extended work hours.
-The Board does however have applicable laws and rules that pertain to this topic as it relates to a nurse’s duty to patients.
+The Texas Board of Nursing (Board or BON) licenses and regulates nurses in the State; the Board does not have purview over facility operations or most facility policies or procedures.
+As such, the Board does not have any jurisdiction over employment related matters including: work hours, scheduling, staffing, or extended work hours.
+The Board does, however, have applicable laws and rules that pertain to this topic as it relates to a nurse’s duty to patients.
 Board Rule 217.11 Standards of Nursing Practice, outlines the minimum standards for safe nursing practice at all levels of licensure, including the requirement that all nurses must implement measures to promote a safe environment for clients and others [§217.11(1)(B)] and accept only those nursing assignments that take into consideration client safety and that are commensurate with the nurse’s educational preparation, experience, knowledge, and physical and emotional ability [§217.11(1)(T)].

 In 2003, The Institute of Medicine (IOM), now known as the National Academy of Medicine, made recommendations that nursing work hours be limited to no more than 12.5 hours in a 24-hour period, 60 hours in a 7-day period, or 3 consecutive days of 12-hour shifts.
 While attempting to identify the specific number of hours to work to ensure patient safety, the IOM suggested the increased number of hours worked results in fatigue, and prolonged wakefulness correlates to errors or near-errors by healthcare providers.
 Each individual nurse must do a self-assessment to determine the number of hours he or she can safely provide nursing services.
 Every nurse has a duty to recognize when he or she is unfit to practice secondary to physical, mental, and/or emotional fatigue [Board Rule 217.11 (1)(T)].
-Nursing judgment and the provision of nursing care may be impaired if a nurse is physically, mentally, or emotionally exhausted, which could lead to nursing errors.
+Nursing judgment and the provision of safe nursing care may be impaired if a nurse is physically, mentally, or emotionally exhausted, which could lead to nursing errors.
 Board Staff recommend reading Position Statement 15.14 (Duty of a Nurse in any Practice Setting) because it uses a landmark court case to demonstrate a nurse’s duty to patients is to promote patient safety, and this duty supersedes any physician order or facility policy.
 Also, Position Statement 15.6 (Board Rules Associated With Alleged Patient "Abandonment") helps differentiate between employment issues and licensure issues and outlines that ‘refusing to work additional shifts’ is not typically a regulatory matter.

 The American Nurses Association has information on their website concerning Nurse Fatigue and a Position Statement (Addressing Nurse Fatigue to Promote Safety and Health: Joint Responsibilities of Registered Nurses and Employers to Reduce Risks) that may serve as additional resources for nurses considering work hours and nurse fatigue.
-There are also healthcare literature databases available online that contain other publications concerning this topic.

 The Texas Board of Nursing (Board or BON) has no authority over staffing ratios, a workplace/employment matter; however, the Board does have applicable regulations that relate to a nurse’s duty to patients.
 The Texas Nursing Practice Act (NPA) and Board rules and regulations are written broadly so they can be applied by all nurses (LVNs, RNs, & APRNs) in any practice setting.
 Board Rule 217.11, Standards of Nursing Practice, provides the minimum standards nurses must meet in accepting any assignment, including situations involving inadequate staffing, specifically: